 - Graduate and Professional Students – When the student has applied for and been granted such status by the Dean of the Graduate School.

 Hourly pay requirements, work records and overtime

-Student employees are overtime eligible and must be compensated for all hours worked.
+Student hourly employees are overtime eligible and must be compensated for all hours worked.
 Hours worked includes all time an employee must be on duty and is permitted to work.
-Student employees do not receive paid holidays, and holidays for which regular staff are paid are not considered “hours worked” for student employees.
+Student hourly employees do not receive paid holidays, and holidays for which regular staff are paid are not considered “hours worked” for student hourly employees.

-Student employees are covered by mandatory overtime requirements, and they must be compensated at time and a half for all hours worked over 40 hours per workweek.
-If a student employee has more than one University position, the hours worked in all positions are totaled to determine the total hours worked within the workweek.
+Student hourly employees are covered by mandatory overtime requirements, and must be compensated at time and a half for all hours worked over 40 hours per workweek.
+If a student hourly employee has more than one University position, the hours worked in all positions are totaled to determine the total hours worked within the workweek.
 See also Overtime Eligibility and Compensation for Non-Academic Employees.